TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Technical Challenges

 These constraints mean both working memory and permanent storage are much smaller than most software written for general-purpose platforms would assume.
 In particular, the size of the compiled code in storage requires minimization.

 Most software written for general-purpose platforms contains code that often goes uncalled on a given device.
-The reason is that choosing the code path at run time is a better use of engineering resources than shipping more-highly custom executables.
-This run-time flexibility is hard to justify when code size is a concern and the potential uses are fewer.
-As a result, developers often must break through the a library's abstraction if they want to make modifications to suit their target hardware.
+Choosing the code path at run time is a better use of engineering resources than shipping more-highly custom executables.
+Such run-time flexibility is hard to justify when code size is a concern and the potential uses are fewer.
+As a result, developers must break through the a library's abstraction if they want to make modifications to suit their target hardware.